mattyleecifer/Productivity-Script/README.md

 # Productivity-Script
-A simple productivity script designed for Windows keyboard written in AHK
+A simple productivity script designed for Windows keyboard written in AHK.

-This is a simple productivity script I've written for myself in AHK.
+No need for compilation, just install AHK and run script.

 Hotkeys are used to tag and later select different windows.